TheCloutEngineer/CloutEngineer.io/README.md

-# Portfolio story starter for Gridsome
+# HappyCoder Dev Portfolio

+This is a portfolio site to showcase my side projects.

 > A starter template for Gridsome for designers and developers to tell stories about their work.